How to Take Minutes for a Meeting (and why they're important)

 However, when you add multiple people to the dialogue, it becomes much more complicated.
-The challenge is because you now have many people of diverse backgrounds and mindsets attempting to one-up the other attendees.
+The challenge is that you now have many people of diverse backgrounds and mindsets attempting to one-up the other attendees.
 Talking over each other can sometimes sidetrack the conversation and divert attention off the original topic.

-Considering that the concerns brought up are legitimate, this becomes difficult for the minute taker to decide what to take note of.
+Considering that the concerns brought up are legitimate, this becomes difficult for the minute-taker to decide what to take note of.

 2. Sometimes, the minute writer might have information about the subject matter necessitating their active involvement in the meeting.

-Active involvement is challenging because it becomes difficult to decide what they should focus on, whether minute taking or active participation.
+Active involvement is challenging because it becomes difficult to decide what they should focus on, whether minute-taking or active participation.